-I am a Personal Empowerment Coach, a Certified Reiki Level 3 Healer, a Creative Meditation Teacher and a full-time student of personal development.
-A creative at heart, I also write and share bits of my writing + artwork online.
+I am a Family Wound Coach, a Certified Reiki Level 3 Healer, a Creative Meditation Teacher and a full-time student of personal + spiritual development.

 MY PERSONAL STORY